The mission of Queen Elizabeth’s School is to produce young men who are confident, able and responsible.

 Academic excellence is the norm at Queen Elizabeth’s School.
 Our boys achieve the highest grades in public examinations and go on to leading universities, including Oxford and Cambridge.
 From the day they join the School, our expectations of boys are high.

 The Governors are committed to stimulating academic and extra-curricular performance by providing an inspirational learning environment.
-In recent years, through the fund-raising of the Friends of Queen Elizabeth’s the physical environment has been greatly enhanced by investment in well-designed buildings equipped to the highest standards.
-The School provides excellent teaching by staff who are highly qualified and dedicated.
-Our varied and engaging curriculum, we celebrate diverse talents and aptitudes, encouraging boys to discover and develop these beyond the classroom, especially by participating in the very broad range of extra-curricular activities that the School offers.
+In recent years, through the fund-raising of the Friends of Queen Elizabeth’s, the physical environment has been greatly enhanced by investment in a succession of high-quality learning, working and social spaces.
+The School provides excellent teaching, drawing staff who are highly qualified and dedicated.
+Alongside our varied and engaging curriculum, we celebrate diverse talents and aptitudes, encouraging boys to discover and develop these beyond the classroom, especially by participating in the very broad range of extra-curricular activities that the School offers.
 These include frequent special events and trips organised by the subject departments.
 Academic achievement throughout the School is rewarded and publicly celebrated, as are boys who work towards the common good or otherwise demonstrate the character traits that are equally important to our mission.

 We encourage younger boys to look up to our older students as role models; a process aided by Sixth-Formers’ leadership of the pupil body as Prefects, Vice-Captains, and School Captain.
 Senior boys also lead the House system, which facilitates vertical interaction between year groups as well as the fostering of a collective House identity.
-The House system enables boys to see themselves as part of the School’s illustrious history, as do the examples of past generations of Elizabethans who have excelled academically at the School and then gone on to make valuable and significant contributions to society.
+Belonging to a House helps boys to see themselves as part of the School’s illustrious history, as do the examples of past generations of Elizabethans who have excelled academically at the School and then gone on to make valuable and significant contributions to society.

 Our ambition is that every boy reaches his fullest potential.
 Our system of ‘bespoke education’ is fundamental in delivering such outcomes.
 One-to-one help is available in lunchtime or after-school clinics in every subject.
 There are opportunities in all subjects and extra-curricular activities for able boys to compete at the appropriate regional, national and international levels in, for example, county and national trials and academic Olympiads.
-The emphasis on bespoke education extends to the tutoring system, through which each pupil’s performance, academic progress and wellbeing is monitored, on an individual basis, in detail once every half-term.
-Alongside the house tutors, the boys and their parents play an important part in this system in setting targets and then in ensuring that all the necessary actions are taken to meet those targets.
+The emphasis on bespoke education extends to the tutoring system, through which each pupil’s performance, academic progress and wellbeing is monitored in detail, on an individual basis, at least once each term.
+Alongside the house tutors, the boys and their parents play an important part in setting targets and then in ensuring that all the necessary actions are taken to meet those targets.
 Where boys need additional support, there is a well-established system of both peer and staff mentoring to cover both academic and pastoral issues.

-There is deliberate emphasis at QE on developing the whole person and on helping boys become the best version of themselves: our aspirations extend well beyond examination results.
-We expect all boys to participate in the wider life of the School beyond the classroom and, further to that, we aim to nurture a sense of social responsibility.
-There is an extremely wide range of enriching activities for them to choose from according to their inclinations and abilities, whether in sport, the arts and in myriad other fields.
-The aims of both our charity fund-raising programme and our Sixth Form voluntary service scheme include providing opportunities for boys to learn about and engage in causes greater than themselves.
+We maintain a deliberate emphasis on developing the whole person and on helping boys become the best version of themselves: our aspirations extend well beyond examination results.
+We expect all pupils to participate in the wider life of the School beyond the classroom and to play their part in fostering our inclusive community.
+There is an extremely wide range of enriching activities for them to choose from according to their inclinations and abilities, whether in sport, the arts or in myriad other fields.
+The aims of both our charity fund-raising programme and our Sixth Form voluntary service scheme include providing opportunities for civic engagement so that boys learn to contribute to society with generosity of spirit.

-It is also important to us that boys are happy at School themselves, and that they are kind and considerate to their peers.
-In our Personal Development Time programme, there is considerable focus on building boys’ resilience, on their self-development and on watching out for the needs of others – all with the aim of ensuring that Elizabethans live healthy and fulfilled lives both whilst still at school and in adulthood.
+It is important to us that boys are happy at School themselves, and that they are kind and considerate to their peers.
+In our Personal Development Time programme, there is considerable focus on building boys’ resilience, on their self-development and on watching out for the needs of others – all with the aim of ensuring that Elizabethans live healthy and fulfilled lives both at School and in adulthood.

 For its part, the School keeps parents fully informed through our online eQE platform, regular performance reports and face-to-face briefing and consultation meetings.
 No boy can expect to make maximum progress at QE unless he takes homework seriously: parents are therefore urged to encourage their son to complete homework on time and to the best of his ability.
-Routine use of the homework diary in Years 7, 8 and 9, and from then on the personal organiser, provides a weekly link between School and home, with signatures required from both parents and teachers.
 As boys progress through the School, we instil in them habits of independent study, equipping them to thrive at university and beyond.

-When a boy first puts on the uniform of Queen Elizabeth’s, he is inspired and helped by the reputation forged by his predecessors.
-As he progresses through the School he honours the debt of tradition by re-making our reputation year on year.
-There is no stereotypical Elizabethan: while many go on after university to pursue successful careers in the professions, others carve innovative paths in areas such as the creative arts and business.
-We work closely with our alumni, an important constituent part of the wider Elizabethan community, who increasingly engage with the School through our QE Connect network to support current pupils preparing for degree courses and for careers in the broad range of industries in which they are established.
-Wherever their talents take them they become Elizabethans for life.
-Common to all, however, is an education which has made them confident, able and responsible young men, well placed to establish themselves in society as people of principle and distinction.
+When a boy first puts on the uniform of Queen Elizabeth’s School, he is inspired and helped by the reputation forged by his predecessors.
+As he progresses through the School, he honours the debt of tradition by re-making our reputation year on year.
+There is no stereotypical Elizabethan: while many go on after university to pursue successful careers in the professions and academia, others carve paths in areas such as engineering, the creative arts and business.
+We work closely with our alumni, an important constituent part of the wider Elizabethan community, who increasingly engage with the School through our QE Connect network to support current pupils preparing for degree courses and for careers in the broad range of industries in which our old boys are established.
+Wherever our leavers’ talents take them, they become Elizabethans for life.
+Common to all is an education which has made them confident, able and responsible young men, well placed to establish themselves in society as people of principle and distinction.